Apply to be the 2017-2018 U.S. Youth Observer to the United Nations here by May 21, 2017.

 - Capable of quickly producing high-quality blog posts and other social media content based on her/ his experiences as the Youth Observer.

-- Unaffiliated with the UN Foundation, UNA-USA, and Department of State as a staff member, intern, or consultant.
+- Currently unaffiliated with the UN Foundation, UNA-USA, and Department of State as a staff member, intern, or consultant.